Turing The Binary World

 There is a huge step from the simple machine to the complexity of genetic science, but the processes seem to be quite compatible.

-If you are looking for possibilities, methods and ideas that expand on these discoveries and perhaps offer some ideas to explain natural processes like long-scale evolution, try the Extra Credit material, starting with a discussion of Filters and Transducers
+If you are looking for possibilities, methods and ideas that expand on these discoveries and perhaps offer some ideas to explain natural processes like long-scale evolution, try the Extra Credit material, starting with a discussion of Information Theory and the OSI Model

-If you would rather get to the meat, you should probably start with the Quantum Hologram
+If you would rather get to the meat, you should probably start with understanding the Quantum Hologram